 - Earn as much as you can while you can

 Don’t Retire Early

 The full retirement age, or FRA, is a number chosen by the government that can have a substantial impact on the size of your social security checks.
 Most people eagerly look forward to retirement and will choose to retire as soon as they reach the earliest official retirement age, which is 62.
 However, this can reduce the size of your retirement checks by up to 26 percent.
 Instead of retiring early, it is better to wait until you reach your FRA in order to receive the full amount that you qualify for.
 The FRA used to be 65 but that has been changing in recent years.
 Now, anyone born after 1938 but before 1959 has a gradually increasing FRA.
 For example, if you were born in 1955, your FRA would be 66 years and 2 months.

 The FRA if Your Over 67

 The FRA is for anyone born after 1959 is 67.
 If you were born somewhere between 1938 and 1959 you may want to use a government calculator to ensure you are correctly determining your FRA.
-Congress justifies this recent change by claiming that life expectancies are increasing, and more people of advanced age are reporting better health.
+Congress justifies this recent change by claiming that life expectancy are increasing, and more people of advanced age are reporting better health.
 The important take away from this is that you should be sure to wait at least until your FRA before you consider retiring.
 If you can continue to work longer then that, your monthly check will increase by about 8 percent for every year past your FRA that you stay in the workforce.
 This means that if you were born in 1954 your FRA will be 66.
 If you continue to work for 4 years after that until you hit 70, your monthly checks will be about 32 percent larger than if you had started drawing them at 66.
 Your monthly checks could be even larger if those additional 4 years of income increase your overall average monthly earnings.

 Claim Your Spouses’ Benefits